Faster Randomized Methods for Orthogonality Constrained Problems: Omitted Proofs From Section

 \subsection{Proof of Theorem~\ref{thm:criticalpointsofLDA}}

-\begin{proof} Recall that critical points are ones in which the Riemannian gradient is zero, and as such, whether a point is a critical point or not does not depend on the choice of Riemannian metric (see \cite[Eq.
+\begin{proof} Recall that the critical points are defined to be the points where the Riemannian gradient is zero, and as such, whether a point is a critical point or not does not depend on the choice of Riemannian metric (see \cite[Eq.
 3.31]{AMS09}).
-Thus, for the sake of identifying the critical points, we can assume that $\matM=\ldaB$ and use a simplified form for the Riemannian gradient:
+Thus, for the sake of identifying the critical points, we can assume that $\matM_{\matW}\coloneqq\ldaB$ and use a simplified form for the Riemannian gradient:

 Let $\alpha_{1},\dots,\alpha_{p}$ be some generalized eigenvalues of the matrix pencil $(\mat{S_{B}},\ldaB)$, and let $\w_{1},...,\mathbf{w}_{p}$ be the corresponding generalized eigenvectors (making them some $p$ FDA weight vectors).
 Writing $\w_{1},...,\mathbf{w}_{p}$ as the columns of $\matW$, the following equation holds: